 This practice of knowing what is from God and what is from man is the way in which one is to understand what is the Word of God and what is not.
 For example, Mark’s narration of Jesus traveling is just a narration.
 But Mark also contains the actual words that Jesus spoke and those are the Word(s) of God.
 Why is this distinction so important?
 Because the actual Word of God should be inerrant and we have to understand that if it’s not inerrant then it’s not from God.
 But every passage of the Bible is filled with things that are both the Word of God and things that can be considered narration or history.
 The Bible was not spoken by the mouth of God to the biblical writers.
 It was written by dozens of people, some of whom heard the Words of God and some who merely recorded history.
 In some cases it as both.
 So, when people talk about the Word of God when trying to make a theological point we must remember that that is a specific term, not a generic one.

 In view of the previous discussion one has to ask, why do so many insist that the entire Bible has to be inerrant?
-They do so because they wrongly believe the entire Bible to the Word of God when in fact, that is not really true.
+They do so because they wrongly believe the entire Bible to be the Word of God when in fact, that is not really true.
 It’s an exaggeration of the real meaning of what is and isn’t God’s Word.
-It should come as no surprise that someone who was taught to believe that the entire Bible is wholly God’s Word, that they would be surprised or even offended at the suggestion that it could contain errors.
+It should come as no surprise that someone who was taught to believe that the entire Bible is wholly God’s Word, that they would be shocked or even offended at the suggestion that it could contain errors.

 Rethinking the definition of Inerrant

 It was the doctrine of the inerrancy of the Bible that could defend the reformers and why they felt the need to remove themselves from the Catholic church.
 However, Martin Luther and Calvin both acknowledged that the scriptures had clear mistakes.
-Some scribal and others unknown.
+Some scribal mistake and others were unknown.
 For example, in Matthew 27 and Luke 23 Jeremiah is credited with authoring a prophecy that is clearly from Zechariah 11:12-13.

 Then was fulfilled what was spoken by Jeremiah the prophet, saying, “And they took the thirty pieces of silver, the value of Him who was priced, whom they of the children of Israel priced, 10. and gave them for the potter’s field, as the LORD directed me.”
 (Matthew 27:9-10)